 We are business people who love animals and value a good reputation above money.
 Our farm animal's care has never been compromised in order to make a profit.
 The cattle are indeed a business to us but we have made our main living in other ways- vacant land, orange groves and pecan orchards.

 My parents, Edna and Bill Hart raised their family in Stuart, Florida starting in the 1950's.
 I was born in Florida and graduated from the University of Louisville in Kentucky.
 We have a home near Tampa in Port Richey, Florida and spend 2 weeks in FL then 2 weeks at the farm in Tenn. every month.
 YES, even in the winter.
-Our farm manager is Betty caring, responsible, and a partner who works 7 days a week the 2 weeks we are gone.
-I am hands on, as is Betty - drive the tractor bush hogging, deliver calves, weed eat, chain saw, paint fences etc. James works weekends with the mechanical things and heavy jobs.
-Junior his father was our farm manager for 20 years until he retired at 83 yr. old.
-Betty and I are both certified Master Beef Producers and attend many classes and educational seminars to continually improve the well being of the farm and its animals.
+Our farm manager is James caring, responsible, and a partner who works 7 days a week the 2 weeks we are gone.
+I am hands on, drive the tractor bush hogging, deliver calves, weed eat, chain saw, paint fences etc. Junior his father was our farm manager for 20 years until he retired at 83 yr. old.
+I am certified advanced Master Beef Producers and attend many classes and educational seminars to continually improve the well being of the farm and its animals.

-Most of our hay, 95 tons a year, comes from Frank Lovell.
-Who soil tests and fertilizes his fields.
-He is meticulous in planning his hay harvest and getting the hay up dry.
+Most of our hay, 95 tons a year, comes from Frank Lovell & Alfred Wilson.
+Who soil tests and fertilizes their fields.
+They are meticulous in planning their hay harvest and getting the hay up dry.
 We test all hay for quality and nutrients.

 Our Johnson County Agent, Rick Thomason, has known us for 20 years and is a reference you can call to verify our reputation.
 I was a volunteer coach for 4-H and FFA in horse judging.
 Having a team that represented Tennessee at National Competition.